 Dear ……….

-On behalf of Yarra City Council, I would like to offer you thanks for contributing your wonderful photographs as part of the ‘Family Album’ exhibition at Richmond Town Hall throughout December.
+Yarra City Council would like to thank you for contributing your wonderful photographs to our exhibition program Locale at the Richmond Town Hall.

-The Family Album Project run by the Fitzroy Learning Network and St Laurence’s Ecumenical Migration Centre, was proudly supported by Council and while it provided you with a valuable experience and lasting mementos (family portraits), the photographs you created and modelled for with your family are both beautiful and interesting and they also showcase the impressive creative and technical skills you developed over that time.
+The Family Album Project was proudly supported by Council through our Annual Grants Program for 2012.
+It is clear from the photographs that the project provided you with a valuable experience and lasting mementos to share with your family.
+The photographs of you and your family members are wonderful and we are delighted to see them as we move through the corridors and meeting rooms of the Town Hall.

-We are very excited to have them on display in our exhibition spaces for more people to view.
-The Town Hall gets many visitors from the Yarra community and wider Melbourne city so your works will certainly be seen and admired.
+The creative and technical skills you developed during the project are impressive and are now on display to many members of the public.
+The Richmond Town Hall welcomes visitors from the Yarra community and from across Melbourne, so your works will certainly be seen and admired by a variety of audiences.

-We hope you can come and see the photographs that you produced earlier this year with Tina Smigielski.
-If you cannot make it though, I have included some of our ‘Locale’ Exhibition Program booklets which feature your show ‘Family Album,’ for you to keep as an acknowledgement from us and for personal recollections in the future.
+We hope you can come and see the photographs in situ and please have a look at the Locale Exhibition Program attached.
+The ‘Family Album’ show and our other exhibitions from the year were all very successful and your work sits beautifully alongside work by professional photographers and artists.

 Thank you again for taking part in the project and this exhibition.